Register to get access to free programming courses with interactive exercises

 About the course HTTP API

-API usually means the way in which programs or services can request data from other services.
+API usually means how programs or services can request data from other services.
 Let's look at an example.

-Each of these pages returns some HTML in which the information is presented as we see it, with all the design elements.
-Twitter is adapted for small screens, so it opens from any device with a browser.
-But in addition to the website Twitter has a mobile application, which shows the same information, but with a different, more convenient interface, adapted to a particular phone.
+These pages return some HTML in which the information looks as we see it, with all the design elements.
+Twitter creators adapted it for small screens, so it opens from any device with a browser.
+But in addition to the website Twitter has a mobile application, which shows the same information, but with a more convenient interface, adapted to a particular phone.

-# The address to which the list of specified users is returned
+# The address to which the app returns the list of specified users

 # In this case, one user is requested